refundable-tgm/install/README.md

 ## Dependencies

-To download this installer git repository `git` has to be installed.
+To download repositories via `git clone`, `git` has to be installed.
 For the uncommon case that `git` is not preinstalled on your local machine, you can easily install it using the following commands:
 ```bash
 sudo apt update
 sudo apt install git